The East Woods in Photos

 The Twelfth Corps Attacks

 Later that morning the Union Twelfth Corps entered the fray under its brand new commander, General Joseph K. Mansfield.
 Alabamians, Texans and Georgians pushed into the East Woods to slow the Union advance.
 General Mansfield was mortally wounded in the East Woods right at the outset.
-Mansfield’s men continued onward through the East Woods and directly over the Civil War Trust target parcel, comprising the land in the middle distance.
+Mansfield’s men continued onward through the East Woods and directly over the grounds saved by the Civil War Trust in 2015, comprising the land in the middle distance.

 Fighting in the East Woods